Runaway Horses (album): Commercial performance

+Reissues

 Runaway Horses was re-released on August 26, 2013, in a 2CD+DVD casebook edition from Edsel Recording (EDSG 8026) featuring the original album remastered, the single versions, remixes and B-sides.
 The DVD features the videos from the album and an exclusive interview with Carlisle discussing the album.

 Runaway Horses 30th Anniversary Edition was released in 2019 to coincide with her Runaway Horses 30th Anniversary Tour.
 This version features the 27 tracks from the 2013 re-release without the DVD, plus three new cover recordings: Gordon Lightfoot's "If You Could Read My Mind", Elton John's "I Need You to Turn To" and Joni Mitchell's "Both Sides Now".
 The digital download features all 30 tracks and the Deluxe Edition is a 4LP+CD Box Set.